-Doctorate in Education Programs & PhD EdD Degree Programs
+Doctorate in Education Programs & PhD EdD Degree Programs in North Dakota

 A Doctorate in Education degree program places greater emphasis on furthering knowledge in the field through original research, which might be conducted through a university or in the lab of a private, public or nonprofit organization.
 A doctorate in education, also known as an EdD degree, seeks to prepare graduates for more hands-on leadership roles, applying existing research and knowledge to real world issues and organizations.
 Both degrees offer the opportunity to contribute in important ways to education at all levels.